mitchallen/microservice-core/README.md

         docClient: new AWS.DynamoDB.DocumentClient()
       };

-      let options = {
+      let options = Object.assign{
-        service: spec,
+        spec,
+        {
         	connection: connection
-     };
+        }
+      });

       return core.Service(options);
     };

-The original service object (passed into the constructor as __spec__) is added to the __options__ object to pass to the core.
-But the __connection__ property is also filled with information specific to the Amazon Dynamo connection so that your method can also use that.
+The original service object (passed into the constructor as __spec__) is added passed to the core.
+But the __connection__ property is also added with information specific to the Amazon Dynamo connection so that your method can also use that.

 ##### return value